OmkarKandale/face-detection/README.md

 # face-detection
-Face Detectino on browser using face-api.js
+Face Detection on browser using face-api.js